rodan/lkm_sandbox/README.md

 where ```ADDR``` is the assigned i2c address: either ```0x28```, ```0x38```, ```0x48```, ```0x58```, ```0x68```, ```0x78```, ```0x88``` or ```0x98```.

+The transfer function limits define the raw output of the sensor at a given pressure input.

 ```TRANSFER_FUNCTION_ID``` | nomenclature | info
 --- | --- | ---
 0 | A | 10% to 90% of 2^14 counts